Banno/packer-post-processor-vsphere-ova/README.md

 NOTE: For Virtualbox builders only, you also will need ```"format": "ova"``` in your virtualbox-iso builder section of your packer template.

-### Make a both vSphere Template and a Local OVA file
+### Make a vSphere Template - The default behavior.
 Add the following, filled out correctly to your post-processors and you should end up with a new template registered on your cluster and an ova file in ./ova/[builder_type].

 1. It uploads and registers the virtual machine using 'ovftool' in the 'Templates' folder